Career Profile: Forester

 Why Is Forestry a Job of Tomorrow?

 Rapid population growth and urban sprawl have resulted in an increase in deforestation, leading to more carbon emissions and more previously fertile land turning into arid dust fields.
 Foresters will be in demand to help control this rate of deforestation and better manage wildlife resources.
-Employment opportunities for foresters are expected to increase 5 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for foresters are expected to increase 5 percent, according to the Bureau of Labor Statistics.
 Foresters make an average salary of $51,190 annually.

 What Does a Forester Do?